Sustainable locations in the world for the green hydrogen economy of tomorrow: technical, economic and social assessment of green hydrogen potential

 The Project Management Jülich provides technical and administrative support for the HyPat project on behalf of the Federal Ministry of Education and Research BMBF.

-The aim of work package 0 is to establish and coordinate an advisory board that enables the project partners to discuss and reflect on results with relevant partners from the government, industry and civil society.
-At the same time, by involving relevant stakeholders, the advisory board ensures that key results of the project are distributed and discussed by relevant actors in their networks.
+The aim of the work package is to coordinate the activities of the project advisory board, which consists of fifteen representatives from ministries, industry associations, companies and civil society.
+The board members bring different knowledge and perspectives to the project, which they have due to their different activities and functions in various institutions.
+At the same time, by involving relevant stakeholders, the advisory board also ensures that key results of the project are distributed and discussed by relevant actors in their networks.

 Work package 1 evaluates existing and ongoing national and international projects on atlases of potential.
 It integrates the currently available knowledge and database in a targeted way by systematically identifying findings on the potentials of exporting green hydrogen and its derivatives.